Should you take extra money as salary or put it into your pension? Compare the long-term outcomes.

 £5,150

-The decision between taking extra money as salary or contributing it to your pension depends on several factors including your tax rate, employer matching, time to retirement, and whether you need access to the money before retirement age.
-In most cases, the pension route provides a significantly better long-term outcome due to tax relief and employer contributions.
+The decision between taking extra money as salary or contributing it to your pension is a crucial one for long-term financial health.
+This Calculator Site tool is designed to make the comparison clear.
+In most cases, the pension route provides a significantly better outcome due to tax relief and employer contributions, but the right choice depends on your personal circumstances.

 If your employer offers matching contributions, this is one of the most compelling reasons to choose the pension route.
 An employer match of even 3-5% effectively gives you an immediate return on your contribution before any investment growth.
-Combined with tax relief, the pension option can be worth 50% or more than the equivalent salary.
+You can model this with our Pension Contribution Calculator.

 Pension Contribution Calculator